5336808 Poems Read Home Login

 http://poetrypoem.com/dreamweaver

-UPDATE: 18th January 2016.
+18th January 2016.
 Father Henry and son Bambie are in the Bird Room with Sooty.
-Sooty was in my bed room where the Baby (Egg Laying Pigeon hen) and Jack the Crow are free flying.
-Sooty bit both of them in their feet when they were near his cage.
-Sooty used to chase the Macaw Ollie and had hard time keeping Sooty away from Ollie.
-I had to place Sooty in the Bird Room for his own safety as cockatoos could hurt him if he trespass their tertiary.
+Sooty was in my bedroom where the Baby (Egg Laying Pigeon hen) and Jack the Crow were free-flying.
+Sooty bit both of them on their feet when they were near his cage.
+Sooty used to chase the Macaw Ollie and had a hard time keeping Sooty away from Ollie.
+I had to place Sooty in the Bird Room for his own safety as cockatoos could hurt him if he trespassed their tertiary.
 They all seem to be happy and healthy.

 -----------------------------------------------------------------------------------------------